The Best Chili Recipe I’ve Ever Made (Slow Cooker)

 Just look at all that beefy beefiness.

 The second thing that makes this the best chili recipe is that we are stirring in some Masa Harina.
 Masa Harina is very finely ground corn flour, infused with lime.
 It’s what they use to make corn tortillas.
 I LOVE adding it to Mexican soups and chilis.
 (Like this Chicken Enchilada Soup.
 I need to reshoot that recipe and share it again!
 The world needs to know!
-Seriously, if you buy Masa Harina to make this chilli, add this soup to your menu, you will not regret it.)
+Seriously, if you buy Masa Harina to make this chili, add this soup to your menu, you will not regret it.)

 Technically you can skip the Masa Harina.
 It will still be great chili.
 But that corny flavor lends itself so well to beefy chili (why do you think we all love cornbread with our chili?) that I highly recommend adding it.
 (How many more times do you think I can work in the words beefy and corny?